 When you decide on not using any filters the best idea is to bracket your images.
 The lighting conditions during the sunrise might be too difficult for your camera’s automatic light meter so it can be a little tricky to produce a balanced exposure.

 Bracketing basically means that you’ll take multiple shots- one using the camera’s settings that are recommended, one exposing for the highlights and one exposing for the shadows within the scene.
 When you combine them with post-processing software, these shots can give you a single well-exposed image, which reflects the entire dynamic range.
 This technique is very helpful when the sun is too bright on the horizon but there still are some dark shadows in the foreground.
 You can either choose to do this manually or you can utilise the auto exposure bracketing function, which comes in most DSLRs that are available in the market.

 Capture Photographs Away from the Sun

 Most of the times, you can get busy in taking pictures of the sunrise and might ignore the beauty around it.
 But experts during online Photography courses say that you can gain a lot by capturing frames away from the sun, especially if the sunrise colours are in the opposite direction.
 Shooting a little away from the sun will also mean that the direction of light will minimise shadows in the foreground, so you would not have to compensate for shooting into the sun.

-If you are passionate about learning the art of clicking one-of-a-kind images and are constantly googling ‘best photography courses near me’; then Hamstech is the right choice for you.
+If you are passionate about learning the art of clicking one-of-a-kind images and are constantly googling ‘best photography courses near me’ or photography tips; then Hamstech is the right choice for you.
 You can visit www.hamstech.com and discover a range of certificate courses, degrees and diplomas.
 Choose your favourite programme and enrol now!